Bonnie Tyler: 1990–2000: Success in continental Europe

-Bitterblue was released on 11 November 1991.
-In a retrospective review, AllMusic's Tomas Mureika noted that the album marked a "much more mainstream and less bombastic" direction in Tyler's career.
-The title track was released a month ahead of the album and became a top 40 hit in several European countries.
-It was named 'Catchy Song of the Year' at the RSH-Gold Awards.
-In the following year, "Bitterblue" was released as a promotional single in the United States where it was met with criticism.
-Billboard wrote that "bombastic production, with a rush of bagpipes and a choir of chirping children at the forefront, overpower Tyler's distinctive raspy voice."

-While Bitterblue was never released in the UK or US, the album was a commercial success in mainland Europe.
-It topped the charts in Austria and Norway, achieving 4× Platinum status in the latter country with eleven weeks at no. 1.

 Tyler's subsequent albums, Angel Heart (1992) and Silhouette in Red (1993), were also successful in mainland Europe.
 Both albums featured a greater share of songs written and produced by Dieter Bohlen.
 Tyler was named Best International Singer at the Goldene Europa Awards in 1993, and Best Pop/Rock Singer at the ECHO Awards in 1994.
 In 1995, Tyler moved to EastWest Records and released Free Spirit.
-The album featured collaborations with a variety of producers including Humberto Gatica, David Foster and Jim Steinman.
-The lead single, a cover of Air Supply's "Making Love (Out of Nothing At All)", reached no. 45 on the UK Singles Chart in January 1996.
-The album was re-released in March 1996 featuring a cover of "Limelight" by the Alan Parsons Project.
-The track was used as a theme for the German team at the 1996 Summer Olympics in Atlanta, Georgia.
+The album featured collaborations with several producers, including Humberto Gatica, David Foster and Steinman.
+The lead single, a cover of Air Supply's "Making Love (Out of Nothing At All)", reached No. 45 on the UK Singles Chart in January 1996.
+The album was re-released in March 1996 featuring a cover of "Limelight" by the Alan Parsons Project; the track was used as a theme for the German team at the 1996 Summer Olympics in Atlanta.

-Tyler's twelfth studio album, All in One Voice, was released in 1998.
-Much of the album was recorded with Jimmy Smyth in Dublin, and Harold Faltermeyer in Hamburg.

-In 1998, Tyler appeared on Rick Wakeman's orchestral album Return to the Centre of the Earth on the song "Is Anybody There?".
+Tyler's 12th studio album, All in One Voice, was released in 1998.
+Much of the album was recorded with Jimmy Smyth in Dublin and Harold Faltermeyer in Hamburg, Germany.
+She appeared on Rick Wakeman's progressive rock album Return to the Centre of the Earth (1999) performing on the song "Is Anybody There?".
 The album also included narration from Star Trek actor Patrick Stewart and vocals from Ozzy Osbourne, Katrina Leskanich and Justin Hayward.